 And here is an overview of the error message(s).
 Here is the vRealize Automation log entry related to the VMware vSAN issue:

 Here is the VMware vCenter log entry related to the VMware vSAN issue:

 A general system error occurred - PBM error occurred during PreCloneCheckCallback (2118557)

-The solution is quick but is more like a quick fix because it comes back every time I start up my lab environment.
+The solution is quick but is more like a quick fix because it comes back every time I re-start my lab environment (cold boot).

 - Open a web browser.

 - Navigate to your vCenter Server URL (https://%vc%/vsphere-client).

 - Login with a user that has administrator credentials (email@example.com).

 - Navigate to Hosts & Clusters > Select the vCenter Object.